 Some developers may look at the GPL as a double-edged sword.

-On one hand, thanks to the GPL, they can reach millions of customers around the world.
-As we talked about above, WordPress is the most popular system thanks to the GPL.
+On the one hand, thanks to the GPL, they can reach millions of customers worldwide, and therefore, WordPress is the most popular system, as we discussed above.

-We believe, obviously, that redistributing the plugins and themes can benefit the developers a lot.
+We believe redistributing the plugins and themes can greatly benefit developers, so we created this website.

 As a result, the website’s owner won’t be able to scale up and reach the full potential of his business.

-If the website’s owner was able to purchase the desired plugin from us for a small fee, there is a better chance for him to scale up his business, make more money, talk about the plugin, spread the word to his partners and customers, and even purchase a license from the original developer to get help or support.
+Suppose the website’s owner could purchase the desired plugin from us for a small fee.
+In that case, there is a better chance for him to scale up his business, make more money, talk about the plugin, spread the word to his partners and customers, and even purchase a license from the original developer to get help or support.

-We honestly believe, like the WordPress and GPL founders, that when more people use a plugin or theme, whether purchased from the original developer or from us, it will benefit the original developer in the long term.
+Like the WordPress and GPL founders, we honestly believe that when more people use a plugin or theme, whether purchased from the original developer or us, it will benefit the original developer in the long term.

 Is GPL Safe?

 Similar to us, there are many WordPress plugins and themes redistributing websites, but they are not all the same.

-Many of those sites download the plugins and themes to their own computer first, modify the products (usually with ads) and upload them to their own websites to sell.
+Many sites first download the plugins and themes to their computer, modify the products (usually with ads) and upload them to their websites to sell.
 They do it to get a quick buck with ads.

 Unlike them, we do it differently.
-Our programmers developed a smart bridge mechanism that connects our website servers to the original developers’ websites.
+We developed an intelligent bridge mechanism (plugin manager) that connects our website servers to the original developers’ websites.

-We DO NOT change or modify the products in any way, shape, or form.
+Above all, we DO NOT change or modify the products in any shape or form.
 It’s going straight from the original developer to our website.
-The plugins and themes that you’re downloading from us are exactly identical to the one from the original developer.
+The plugins and themes you’re downloading from us are identical to the original developer’s.

-It is one of our core believes not to change or modify the files whatsoever.
+One of our core beliefs is not changing or modifying the files whatsoever.

-GPL is a great software license that benefits WordPress immensely.
-It helped WP to develop and become the most popular CMS platform of all time with millions of users around the world.
+GPL is an excellent software license that benefits WordPress immensely.
+Therefore, it helped WP develop and become the most popular CMS platform of all time, with millions of users worldwide.